jhpyle/docassemble/_docs/documents.md

 For more information on using [Jinja2] in .docx templates, see the documentation of [`python-docx-template`].

+The section below on [using code to find a template file] explains how you can use code to determine what template file to use with `docx template file`.

 ### <a name="include_docx_template"></a>Inserting other .docx files into .docx templates